defold/doc/docs/en/manuals/debugging-game-and-system-logs.md

 ## Reading the game log from the editor

-When you run your game locally from the editor or connected to the [mobile dev app](/manuals/dev-app) all of the output will be shown in the console pane of the editor:
+When you run your game locally from the editor or connected to the [mobile development app](/manuals/dev-app) all of the output will be shown in the console pane of the editor:

 ![Editor 2](images/editor/editor2_overview.png)